Related ToolsLuma Dream MachineRunwayKling

 Act-One and Act-Two: Character Performance

 This is Runway’s killer feature for narrative content.
-Act-One and Act-Two allow you to drive character facial performances and full-body movements from reference video.
+Act-One and Act-Two allow you to drive character facial performances and full-body movements from reference video - record yourself acting out a scene on webcam, and Runway translates that performance to your generated character.
+The Act-One documentation walks through the recording-to-render pipeline.
+Luma has no equivalent feature.

 The Broader Ecosystem